Max Stern Art Restitution Project: Issues in restitution

 Recovering the missing artwork has been no simple task.
 There have been several instances where pieces have been located, but a lack of cooperation keeps the works from being acquired.
 Take, for example, the issue surrounding two artworks originally sold under duress by Stern.
 The two paintings, Market Scene in the Piazza Navona and Market Scene in the Piazza del Quirinale, were created by a Dutch Baroque painter named Mathijs Naiveu.
 These paintings were discovered while being auctioned in the Van Ham auction house, which is located in Cologne.
 On November 8, 2006, it was requested that the artworks be removed from the upcoming auction.
 The Stern Estate had been pursuing the paintings for several years, ever since the possessor tried to sell them in Amsterdam.
 Unfortunately, the German possessor refused to acknowledge the forced sale that took place during the Nazi era.
 Consequently, the Van Ham sale was scheduled to proceed despite the tainted history.

 In order to be reclaimed, each discovered artwork has to run through a legal process which varies depending on its located country.
 Some pieces present extreme challenges, like the Neufchatel portrait of Jan van Eversdijck.
 Upon discovery, this portrait was deemed part of the patrimony of the Illes Beleares province in Spain.
 This patrimony made difficult for project members to claim their right of ownership.
 Fortunately, the painting has since been restituted and is one of the 11 paintings reclaimed by the Max Stern Art Restitution Project.
 This particular portrait was easy to locate because it was posted on a museum website up until 2006.
 Other paintings are much more difficult to find.
 This difficulty stems from the fact that a large number of Stern's stock was not illustrated, and few of the given titles were likely to have remained over the years.
 Unfortunately, art galleries and auction houses are not required to provide background information on works of art in their possession.
 Dealers will often be in possession of the full story behind a specific painting, but choose to suppress this information for business reasons.

 Research conducted has learned that upwards of forty paintings originally owned by Stern have since been re-offered on the market in the last two decades, usually through major auction houses in Germany.
 The Stern Estate continues to plead with German auction houses, hoping to make them recognize the validity of the estate's ownership regarding looted artworks.

 Works recovered by the project

-While facing a lot of difficulty in their endeavor to locate the missing Stern paintings, the Max Stern Art Restitution Project has also been presented with countless victories.
+While facing a lot of difficulty in their endeavor to locate the missing Stern paintings, the Max Stern Art Restitution Project has also been presented with several victories.
 To date, they have managed to recover the following works: